Choosing a mask

 When looking for a quiet mask, look for the following characteristics:

-- Large exhalation ports.
-The more space available for the air to escape, the less noisy it is.
+- Large exhalation ports: the more space available for the air to escape, the less noisy it is.

 Convenience

-Air venting
+Air Venting

 Check the position of the exhalation port.
 Sometimes, where the exhalation port is, it could provide you or your partner with unnecessary airflow.
 For example, if the exhalation port is placed squarely in the middle of the mask and there is no cover to divert the airflow, the air can blow straight into your partners face, back, or neck.
-That in return can wake up your spouse or your partner and therefore waking you up at the same time.
+That, in return, can wake up your spouse or your partner and therefore waking you up at the same time.
 If your spouse is not having a good sleep, then you are not having a good sleep.